keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-smes/aws-sme.md

 ---
 layout: splash
-title: "Amazon Web Services (AWS) Cloud Consultancy Services for Small and Medium-sized Enterprises (SMEs)"
+title: "Amazon Web Services (AWS) Cloud Consultancy Services for Small to Medium-sized Enterprises (SMEs)"
 permalink: /cloud-products-and-services-for-smes/amazon-web-services-aws

 excerpt: "Keep-Alive I.T has the specialist skills to Architect, Maintain, and Manage complex, performant, and cost effective Cloud workloads on Amazon Web Services (AWS).
-By hiring Keep-Alive I.T to implement or manage AWS Cloud Services, Enterprises could benefit from improved I.T Operations across individual departments, or even an entire organisation."
+By hiring Keep-Alive I.T to implement or manage AWS Cloud Services on behalf of your enterprise, a significant improvement of I.T Operations can be achieved across individual departments, or even an entire organisation."
 header:
   overlay_image: /assets/images/cloud-providers/solar-amazon.png
   overlay_filter: 0.5
-  page_lead_text_colour: "#215e51"
+  page_lead_text_colour: "#5e212e"
-  min_height: 850px
+  min_height: 900px
   image_overlay_url: /assets/images/cloud/aws-logo-flat.png
   more_text: "Discover our AWS consultancy services for SME Businesses"
   more_text_colour: "#215e51"